 Our practice has been serving the community successfully for over 40 years.
-We offer a wide array of forensic services including forensic evaluations, social investigations, injury assessments, assessing psychological mitigating circumstances and others.
-We are ready to assist with any case and are a phone call way, contact us today!
+We offer a wide array of forensic services including forensic evaluations, social investigations, personal injury assessments, and assessing psychological mitigating circumstances.

-A social investigation involves a thorough analysis for the court of what is in the best interests of the child.
-It is an evaluation ordered by the court when parents cannot agree on a parenting schedule and/or the decision making responsibilities regarding the health, education, and extra curricular activities of children.
-As pointed out in the American Psychological Association (APA), ” From the court’s perspective, the most valuable contributions of psychologists are those that reflect a clinically astute and scientifically sound approach to legally relevant issues. (pg.
-864)
+A social investigation requires a thorough socio-psychological analysis for the as to what is in the best interest of the child regarding decision making and visitation.
+It is court ordered when parents cannot agree on a parenting schedule and/or the decision making responsibilities regarding the health, education, and extra curricular activities of children.
+In the American Psychological Association (APA), from the court’s perspective, the most valuable contributions of psychologists are those that reflect a clinically astute and scientifically sound approach to legally relevant issues.

 The forensic psychologist evaluates the client to assess whether there are any variables that are important in the understanding the client’s degree of culpability in committing a crime.
 Garry Melton, a forensic researcher, and his colleagues outline seven influences that may be important inconsideration of mitigating circumstance.
 These include mental age, immaturity, unstable family background, lack of adequate role models, physical or psychological impairment, chemical intoxicants, stress, and major psychological issues.

-A forensic evaluation is a generic term used for any psychological evaluation ordered by the court.
-It’s purpose is to assess the presence and severity of psychological problems of an individual.
-At a minimum, these evaluations assess for the presence and severity of any major mental health disorder,Axis I disorder, or personality disorder, Axis II disorder.
-The court may further order that the psychologist evaluate the potential for such specific difficulties as the potential for domestic violence,child abuse or neglect, substance abuse, violence, or the presence and severity of a Post Traumatic Stress Disorder.
+A forensic evaluation is a generic term used for any psychological evaluation either ordered by the court or requested by a lawyer in a legal matter.
+The purpose of a forensic evaluation is to test the severity and presence of psychological problems of an individual.
+At minimum, it tests for a presence of any major mental health disorders or personality disorders.
+The court or a lawyer may also want the psychologist to evaluate for such specific issues such as domestic violence, child abuse or neglect, substance abuse, violence, or the presence and severity of a Post Traumatic Stress Disorder.